D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/01_install.md

 ```

 ###Cloning the git repository
-If you are planning to develop FIDASIM it is best to use git and git-lfs.
+If you are planning to develop FIDASIM it is best to use git.
 ```bash
 git clone https://github.com/D3DEnergetic/FIDASIM.git FIDASIM cd FIDASIM